What actually is bioplastic?

 More information

-Find out all about Evanesto®, the only additive that makes PLA-based bioplastics home compostable.
+Find out all about CARBIOS Active, the only technology that makes PLA-based bioplastics compostable, even at room temperature.

 More information